Master Detective Archives: Rain Code: Plot

 The detectives search Kanai Ward for this secret, investigating several cases such as: a serial killer priest avenging the victims of his targets, which inspires a churchgoer to commit a copycat crime, with both men pretending to be the legendary Nail Man killer; theatre club student Karen being poisoned by three of her peers, Yoshiko, Waruna and Kurane, during a school play rehearsal in a plot to avenge Karen's murder of their friend Aiko; and traitorous anti-Amaterasu resistance movement member Icardi killing the group's leader Shachi and framing Yuma for a terrorist attack on the city so he can steal enough money from the city's bank in order to escape Kanai Ward.
-The Detectives are frequently hindered by the Peacekeepers, lead by their sadistic Director, Yomi Hellsmile.
-As the Detectives resolve the cases, Shinigami reaps the culprits' souls and the other Master Detectives lose their memories every time they exit the Mystery Labyrinth upon solving each case.
-During Yuma's investigations, he meets and befriends Kurumi Wendy, the city's informant, alongside the mysterious, habitually masked Makoto Kagutsuchi, the CEO of Amaterasu Corporation and Yomi's superior.
+The Detectives are frequently hindered by the Peacekeepers, led by their sadistic Director, Yomi Hellsmile.
+As the Detectives resolve the cases, Shinigami reaps the culprits' souls and the other detectives lose their memories upon exiting the Mystery Labyrinth after solving each case.
+During Yuma's investigations, he meets and befriends Kurumi Wendy, the city's informant, and Makoto Kagutsuchi, the masked CEO of Amaterasu.

-With only rumours about Amaterasu's homunculus research lab to go on in their investigation of the Ultimate Secret, the Detectives investigate Amaterasu Corporation HQ, only to receive no information that confirms that homunculi really exist as Yakou kills Amaterasu's head researcher Dr. Huesca, who Yakou blames for the death of his wife, leading to his reaping by the reluctant Shinigami.
-During the investigation into Dr. Huesca's death, Yomi's conspiring with Dr. Huesca to leak Amaterasu's technology is revealed, giving Makoto the pretext to remove Yomi from his position.
-Upon returning to the agency, the Detectives receive a report from Number One, who finally informs them the Great Global Mystery is a series of global-scale kidnappings, just before the WDO is suddenly bombed, seemingly killing Number One.
-Makoto knocks the Detectives out with sleeping gas in a gift he gave Yuma, taking him and Kurumi to the restricted area of Kanai Ward.
+Sneaking into Amaterasu's headquarters to receive confirmation of a secret homunculus research lab, the detectives are hindred by the murder of head researcher Dr. Huesca, committed by Yakou to avenge his wife's murder, leading to his reaping by the reluctant Shinigami.
+During the investigation into Dr. Huesca's death, Yomi's conspiring with the doctor to leak Amaterasu's technology is revealed, giving Makoto the pretext to remove Yomi from his position.
+Returning to the agency, the Detectives are finally informed by Number One that the Great Global Mystery is a series of global-scale kidnappings, just before the WDO is suddenly bombed, seemingly killing Number One.
+Makoto knocks the Detectives out with sleeping gas, taking Yuma and Kurumi to the restricted area of Kanai Ward.